Changelog

 -

-, instead of 1 or 2 -
+newlineandunicodeNewlinenow return'\n', instead of 1 or 2 -

 added

-parser and changedunicodeWhitespace
+whitespaceparser and changedunicodeWhitespace -

 added